Saba Qamar

-Saba Qamar Zaman (born 5 April 1984), known professionally as Saba Qamar, is a Pakistani actress who works predominantly in Urdu films and television.
-She has won several accolades including Lux Style Awards and Hum Awards.
+Saba Qamar Zaman (born 5 April 1984) is a Pakistani actress who works predominantly in Urdu films and television series.
 Qamar is one of Pakistan's most popular and highest-paid actresses.
+She has been a recipient of several accolades throughout her career which includes two Lux Style Awards, three PTV Awards, Hum Award, Nigar Award and Filmfare Award nomination.

-Government of Pakistan honoured her Tamgha-e-Imtiaz in 2012, and Pride of Performance in 2016.
+The Government of Pakistan has honoured her with the Tamgha-e-Imtiaz in 2012 and the Pride of Performance in 2016.

-Qamar first received positive media attention for the role of Fatima Jinnah in the historical drama Jinnah Ke Naam (2007), and this breakthrough was followed with further success in several television series, including the pre-partition drama Dastaan, the melodrama Uraan (both 2010), the romantic dramas Maat and Pani Jaisa Piyar (both 2011), the socio Thakan (2012), thriller Sannata, the romantic Bunty I Love You (both 2013), family drama Digest Writer (2014), crime thriller Sangat (2015) and Besharam (2016), receiving Best Actress awards and nominations for each of them.
-She has also appeared in acclaimed biographical film Manto (2015), romantic comedy Lahore Se Aagey (2016), and the Hindi educational drama Hindi Medium (2017), for which she received a nomination of Filmfare Award for Best Actress.
+Qamar first received positive media attention for the role of Ruqsana Inayat in the historical drama Jinnah Ke Naam (2009), and this was followed by further success in several television series, including the pre-partition drama Dastaan, the melodrama Uraan (both 2010), the romantic dramas Maat and Pani Jaisa Piyar (both 2011), the socio Thakan (2012), thriller Sannata, the romantic Bunty I Love You (both 2013), family drama Digest Writer (2014), crime thriller Sangat (2015) and Besharam (2016), receiving Best Actress nominations for these.
+She has also appeared in biographical film Manto (2015), romantic comedy Lahore Se Aagey (2016), and the Indian Hindi-language educational drama Hindi Medium (2017), for which she received a nomination of Filmfare Award for Best Actress.

-Qamar continued to draw praise for portraying Fouzia Azeem and Noor Jehan in the 2017 biographical dramas Baaghi and Main Manto, and a strong woman, fighting for her friend's attempted rape and murder in the 2019 courtroom drama Cheekh.
-The first of these earned her a Lux Style Award for Best Television Actress.
-She features in listings of the nation's most popular personalities.
+Qamar has portrayed Fouzia Azeem and Noor Jehan in the 2017 biographical dramas Baaghi and Main Manto, and a strong headed woman, in the 2019 courtroom drama Cheekh.
+The first of these earned her a Lux Style Award for Best TV Actress.
+She also features in listings of the nation's popular personalities.

+In addition to acting, Qamar is involved with several humanitarian causes and is vocal about issues faced by women and children and participated in concert tours and stage shows.
+She has featured as a host and comedian on the political satire Hum Sab Umeed Se Hain (2009–2015).
+Despite maintaining privacy, her off-screen life is the subject of substantial media coverage.

 Early life

-Saba Qamar Zaman was born on 5 April 1984 into a Sindhi family in Hyderabad, Sindh, Pakistan.
+Saba Qamar Zaman was born on 5 April 1984 in Hyderabad, Sindh, Pakistan.
+She has five siblings: three elder and one younger brother who died on 15 November 2022 and one elder sister.
 She lost her father at a very young age and spent most of her childhood in Gujranwala with her grandmother.
 She got her early education in Gujranwala, then moved to Lahore to pursue further studies.
 Her family is settled in Karachi.